Cannes Film Festival 2013

 Steven Spielberg, jury of the 2013 Cannes Film Festival

-The Cannes festival 2013 edition takes place from 15 to 26 May 2013.
+the Cannes Festival 2013 edition takes place from 15 to 26 May 2013.

 The jury of the Cannes Festival 2013 is presided over by Steven Spielberg (Vidya Balan, Naomi Kawase, Nicole Kidman, Lynne Ramsay, Daniel Auteuil, Ang Lee, Cristian Mungiu, Christoph Waltz).

 The closing ceremony, during which the Palme d’or and the prize list are the prize list, is presented by Audrey Tautou on May 26, 2013.

-Facts and figures about the Cannes Film Festival
+Facts and Figures About the Cannes Film Festival

 —The turnover for the city of Cannes is estimated at 200 million euros, thanks to 3,000 new jobs.

 —The Cannes Festival is also the occasion of an intense consumption, with approximately 1200 tons of waste in addition.

 —For the amfAR evening, in favor of the fight against AIDS, guests spend an average of guests spend an average of 3,000 euros.

 The Golden Palm of the Cannes Film Festival